 Conservation Photography allows me to integrate my artistic and scientific practices, my desire to explore and document wild natural spaces, and my passion for teaching others about the wonders of the living parts of the natural world.
 My ultimate goal is to inspire people, both young and old, across all cultures and disciplines, to act in some way -- whatever way they can -- to protect and conserve biodiversity, our most precious resource.

 I strive for images that educate, document, have an interesting composition, and a painterly quality to them.
 Occasionally I use cropping to create the composition.
-All of the photos on this site were taken with a point-and-shoot camera (either Fujifilm FinePix S1, Nikon Coolpix AW110, or Canon PowerShot SX200 IS), in natural lighting.
-Occasionally I've applied a filter to the image, and I've indicated this in the caption.
+All of the photos were taken with a point-and-shoot camera (either Fujifilm FinePix S1, Nikon Coolpix AW110, or Canon PowerShot SX200 IS), in natural lighting.
+If I have applied a filter to the image (rare) I've indicated this in the caption.

 In 1995 I began photographing the rain forest in Costa Rica with a Pentax K1000 SLR film camera.
 I switched to digital point-and-shoots for convenience when I began trekking into the Amazon rain forest with a course-full of students and my children.
-I would not have gotten most of these shots if I had to carry around a bulky camera bag and worry about changing lenses.
+I would not have obtained most of these shots if I had to carry around a bulky camera bag and tripod, and worry about changing lenses.
 Even at home in Ontario I often have only seconds from the time I spot an animal until it is gone.
 As anyone knows who photographs wild animals, they don't stick around for very long.
 For now, point-and-shoot cameras serve me well.

 Conserving biodiversity is fun and rewarding, and you can do it in your own backyard.
 Get inspired, and become a conservationist!
 Check out my educational website where you can read more about me, my conservation work, and how to conserve biodiversity on your property by planting native plants.
 If you want to contact me, you will find a contact form there.